Arduino – Control LEDs with IR Remote Control

 Open the serial monitor at a baud rate of 9600.

 In this project you want to control 3 LEDs.
-Choose 6 buttons for the following tasks:
+Choose 6 keys on the remote control for the following tasks:

 1. LED1 – ON